17 Psychological Conversion Optimisation Tips

 15. Obedience to authority!

 People often have a compulsion to comply with the commands of someone in authority.
 Even the appearance of authority can be enough to influence our behaviour.
 Some brands also are so well respected in their market that they have a certain authority that their competitors lack.
+This can be a powerful technique for conversion optimisation.

 For many years in the US an actor who played a doctor in a popular TV series successfully promoted caffeine-free coffee.
 It’s success was partly explained by his association with being an MD on TV.
 Personalities associated with your category or service can be powerful symbols of authority.